 NPC is hoping to find out more about the extent of these new couplings and about their impact on charities in a survey on commissioning that we launched last week.
 For example, does a charity’s position in the supply chain impact positively or negatively on a charity’s financial security?
 Does involvement in consortia impact on a charity’s ability to deliver good services to beneficiaries?
 And do charities feel they have the skills and capacity needed to manage the subcontracting process effectively?

 We’re also interested in understanding whether or not the voluntary sector infrastructure is adapting to support these new types of partnerships.

 Two initiatives, mentioned in Civil Society yesterday, focused on developing consortia between private, public and civil society sectors might help.
 And last November the website Partner-up was launched, offering “a confidential matching service” for charities and social enterprises looking to find different forms of collaboration such as joint ventures, co-bidding and mergers.

 Advice and other support is clearly vital too.
-See for example this report by the Charity Commission for small and medium-sized charities or this article on when and why consortia and subcontracting models are used.
+See for example this report by the Charity Commission for small and medium-sized charities.
 And charities can also seek financial support through vehicles like the Futurebuilders Consortia fund.